40012345, 98409 99809

-The Department of Radiology and Imaging Sciences, The Department of Radiology of Sri Ramachandra University has approximately 20,000 square feet of space and is located predominantly in the main block of the hospital wing on the ground floor, first floor (C0 & C1).
+The Department of Radiology and Imaging Sciences,of Sri Ramachandra Medical College and Research Institute (Deemed to be University) has approximately 20,000 square feet of space and is located predominantly in the main block of the hospital wing on the ground floor, first floor (C0 & C1).

 Some of the Investigations & Tests done in the department of Radiology and Imaging Sciences are: